Exporting to Qatar

 Strong links with the UK

 Qatar has strong political, cultural, and economic ties to the UK.
-English is widely spoken and people value brands from the UK.
-UK exports to Qatar continue to rise.
-In the year to March 2019, UK exports to Qatar amounted to £3.5 billion (ONS, 2019).
+English is widely spoken and the UK brand is highly regarded in Qatar.

 National Vision 2030